7db9a/lsk/README.md

 `export LSK_FILE_OPENER="<favorite-file-opener>"`

-If unset, it uses xdg-open to open random files, link pngs or music files.
+If unset, it uses xdg-open to open random files, link pics or music files.

 ## Usage